Ayman-Dwikat/TicTacToe-ITG/README.md

-# Tic Tac Toe Game Using React
+# Tic Tac Toe Game

 This project is a responsive Tic Tac Toe game built with **React** and **Bootstrap**, developed in collaboration with **ITG Company**.
 The game provides an engaging platform for users to play the classic Tic Tac Toe game against a friend.
 It features smooth movements and transitions between game states, enhancing the user experience.